Mountain Tour Archive

 Mountain #1, actually opened for Blood, Sweat & Tears, Savoy Brown, Jeff

-few.
-Leslie actually got Felix to come to one of these shows when Mountain
+name a few.
+Leslie actually got Felix to come to one of these shows when

 During early 1969 Felix produced the album "Leslie West: Mountain" which included songs written by Felix, his wife Gail Collins and Leslie.
 Besides Leslie and Felix, the band included Norman Smart on drums and Norman Landsberg on keyboards.
 This band became Mountain #2, but we are uncertain if this version ever played live.
 Steve Knight, who was in a band with Felix called The Devil's Anvil, replaced Norman Landsberg on keyboards to form Mountain #3 and they began touring officially as Mountain in July 1969 highlighted by an appearance at Woodstock on August 16, 1969.